SalimKH5/Snaply/README.md

- <h1>Instagram Clone</h1>
+ <h1>Snaply</h1>
-<p>This project is a clone of Instagram, built with Next.js, React, and Firebase.
+<p>This project Snaply is a clone of Instagram, built with Next.js, React, and Firebase.
 It replicates core Instagram features, providing a platform for users to share and interact with content in real-time.</p>
 <br/>
 <h2>Features</h2>
 <ul>